ingmarh/scroll-shadow-element/README.md

 yarn add scroll-shadow-element
 ```

+Or directly load from a CDN, e.g.: `https://unpkg.com/scroll-shadow-element`

+## Usage

+### Import

-`<scroll-shadow>` is distributed as an ES module.
-Import the module, or load it
-with a script tag:
+Import the module, or load it with a script tag.

 ```js
 import 'scroll-shadow-element'